Sheerwin02/gitHubDiscordBot/README.md

 # gitHubDiscordBot
 A discord bot that will update github commit and send it in text channel.
+Testing.